 Indicators are signs or signals that a person may be a trafficking victim.

-The presence of indicators does not mean that trafficking in persons has been firmly established.
-The presence of indicators should lead to further inquiry and investigation of the individual’s situation and experiences.
-Equally, the absence of indicators does not mean that the individual is not a trafficking victim.
+The presence of indicators does not establish that someone is a trafficking victim – the presence of indicators should lead to further inquiry.
+Equally, the absence of indicators does not mean that an individual is not a trafficking victim.
+Presence of any of the indicators should lead to a careful examination of the situation to determine if a child or adolescent may be a trafficking victim.

 Developed by and © 2024 Warnath Group, LLC.
 All Rights Reserved.